Michafolab/alx-low_level_programming/0x15-file_io/README.md

-File I/O
+_**File I/O**_

-Project done during Full Stack Software Engineering studies at Holberton School.
-It aims to learn about how to handle files (open, close, read and write), file descriptors, system calls and file permissions in C language.
+Project done during Full Stack Software Engineering studies at A. It aims to learn about how to handle files (open, close, read and write), file descriptors, system calls and file permissions in C language.

-General
+_**General**_
 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line